rc-personal-bot-framework/ringcentral-personal-bot-template-js/README.md

 # run sample hello bot
 npm start

-# start client dev server
-npm run c

 ```

-Then visit [https://xxxx.ap.ngrok.io](https://xxxx.ap.ngrok.io) to login, after auth, you can set `Bot skill: FAQ`'s keywords and answers from its setting page.
+Then visit [https://xxxx.ap.ngrok.io](https://xxxx.ap.ngrok.io) to login, after auth, you can set `Bot skill: FAQ`'s keywords and answers from its skill setting page.
 Then try the keywords with another account.

 ## Build